 Board performance may slow down during collaborative sessions with many users, as well as on large boards containing a lot of content.

-The board is likely to slow down with the growing number of users and during their intensive activity.
-Users with older and less powerful devices will experience a slow-down earlier.
+The growing number of users on a board and their intensive activity can influence the board’s performance.
+Users with older and less powerful devices are at a higher risk of performance lagging.

 - close all redundant browser tabs and windows

-- avoid changing many widgets at the same time
+- avoid selecting and changing multiple board objects at the same time

-If you're planning a collaborative session, you can optimize performance for participants:
+If you're planning a collaborative session in Miro: